ccann/hitched/README.md

 # Build Journal

 ## Domain Name
-- bought from Google Domains
+- bought `carolineandcody.com` from Google Domains
 - added a CNAME (canonical name record) file to the repo.
 A CNAME file is a resource record in DNS which specifies a domain name as an alias for another domain (the canonical domain).
 Always points to a domain name, never an IP.
 I think this makes the github URL an alias for the domain I bought which in turn (see below) fetches content from github.
 - Set up custom resource records in Google Domains to point the domain at the webserver.
+- Apparently takes anywhere between 1 and 48 hours for changes to be reflected.
 - http://www.carolineandcody.com
 - http://carolineandcody.com
 - https://ccann.github.io/hitched/ should redirect